cdapio/cdap/cdap-docs/developers-manual/source/overview/anatomy.rst

   - Data can come steadily, one event at a time ("real-time"), or many events at once in bulk ("batch").
   - Data can be acquired with a fixed schedule ("periodic"), or whenever new data is available ("on-demand").

-  CDAP provides *Streams* as a means to push events into the platform in real-time.
+  CDAP provides *Streams* as a means to push events into the platform in real time.
 It also provides tools that pull data in batch, be it periodic or on-demand, from external sources.

   Streams are a special type of datasets that are exposed as a push endpoint for external clients.
-They support ingesting events in real-time at massive scale.
-Events in the stream can then be consumed by applications in real-time or batch.
+They support ingesting events in real time at massive scale.
+Events in the stream can then be consumed by applications in real time or batch.

 - **Data Exploration:** One of the most powerful paradigms of Big Data is the ability to collect and store data without knowing details about its structure.
 These details are only